dansanderson/mega65-welcome-guide/recent-features.md

 ## New features

-Some of the new features added since the factory-installed ROM was delivered in batch #1:
+Some of the new features that have been added since the factory-installed ROM was delivered in batch #1 include:

 - Holding RUN/STOP during boot immediately enters the machine language `MONITOR`.
 - Filename pattern matching supports `#` to match a single number character, and `$` to match a single letter character: `DIR "ME$$*"`